 1. First things first.
 Download the SEPTA App for schedules, maps, TrainView, and more!

 2. Go to your station.
 Most Regional Rail Stations offer parking facilities for commuters.
-The fee is $1 on weekdays for most stations.
-Parking at Lansdale Parking Garage and Norristown Transportation Center garages have individual parking rates.
-Many stations are also located near municipal lots, which vary in cost.
+The fee is normally $1 on weekdays for most stations - but parking is FREE at all SEPTA-owned lots through June 30, 2022.
+Please note, many stations are also located near municipal lots, which vary in cost.
 Look for signage at the station to confirm parking fees and regulations for individual lots.

 5. Always stand behind the yellow line.
 Wait for the train to come to a complete a stop before boarding.
 (Passenger etiquette tip: Let people off before getting on.)